Oral Lichen Planus - Causes | Symptoms | Diagnosis | Treatment

 How Does a Dentist Diagnose Oral Lichen Planus?

-Based on your medical and dental history, the medication that you are on, symptoms, and the characteristics of the lesion, the doctor will diagnose lichen planus.
-If needed, the dentist might suggest you get the following tests done:
+Based on the medical and dental history, the medication that the person is taking, symptoms, and the characteristics of the lesion, the doctor will diagnose lichen planus.
+If needed, the dentist might suggest the following tests done:

 • Biopsy - The dentist will collect a small tissue sample from the lesions and send it for lab testing.
 In the lab, the biopsy will be examined for indications of oral lichen planus under the microscope.

-• A cotton swab - Sometimes, the dentist may collect a sample of cells by rubbing a cotton swab over the lesions.
-The sample is then examined for secondary fungal or bacterial or viral infection.
+• A Cotton Swab - Sometimes, the dentist may collect a sample of cells by rubbing a cotton swab over the lesions.
+The sample is then examined for secondary fungal, bacterial, or viral infection.

 What Are the Treatment Options for Oral Lichen Planus?

 There is no cure for lichen planus, and treatment helps heal severe lesions and reduce pain.
-The following are the treatment options:
+The following are the treatment options for mouth ulcers:

-1. Topical anesthetics - they numb the area temporarily, which provides temporary relief from pain and discomfort.
+• Topical Anesthetics - These medications may numb the area temporarily, which provides temporary relief from pain and discomfort.

-2. Corticosteroids - given to reduce inflammation.
+• Corticosteroids - These are given to reduce inflammation.
 They are available as mouthwash, ointment, and gel that are directly applied to the mouth.
-Your doctor might prescribe oral corticosteroids for some time or give corticosteroid injection into the lesion.
+The doctor might prescribe oral corticosteroids for some time or give corticosteroid injections into the lesion.

 These medications modify or suppress the immune response.
 The drugs used are:

-1. Calcineurin inhibitors - oral gel or ointment is used, which helps in suppressing the immune system.
-The examples include Tacrolimus and Pimecrolimus.
+• Calcineurin Inhibitors - Oral gel or ointment is used, which helps in suppressing the immune system.
+Examples include Tacrolimus and Pimecrolimus.

-2. Oral immunosuppressants are prescribed if lesions affect other areas, such as scalp, genitalia, and esophagus.
+• Oral Immunosuppressants - They are prescribed if lesions affect other areas, such as the scalp, genitalia, and esophagus.

-If the lesions of oral lichen planus are triggered by medicines, stress, or allergy, then the doctor will suggest ways to manage those triggers.
+If the lesions of oral lichen planus are triggered by medicines, stress, or allergies, then the doctor will suggest ways to manage those triggers.

 Home Remedies: